 The openings cannot be overlapping.

-The openings in question must be aligned vertically or aligned horizontally - but not both.
+The openings in question must be aligned vertically or aligned horizontally

 Bearing these rules in mind, doors and windows can be mulled into a single unit quickly and easily, even when the unit has multiple rows of windows.

 - Open the plan in which you want to create a mulled window unit.

 In this example, a simple rectangular structure is used.
 The ceiling height is set at fifteen feet so there is plenty of room for placing rows of windows above one another.

 - Place a door and as many windows as you will require for your first row of units and edit the door and windows' sizes and types as needed.